CraigStuntz/CraigStuntz.github.io/posts/2024-06-24-building-a-synthesizer-10.markdown

 quite the full story, because a transistor has a small internal [transresistance](https://en.wiktionary.org/wiki/transresistance) in its emitter region, and one way you can think about thermal instability in a transistor is that the transreistance changes with temperature.
-So a more accurate model is:
+So a somewhat more accurate model is:

 $$ \begin{align} Gain \approx \cfrac {R_{C}} {R_{E} + r_{tr}} \end{align} $$